 The first one is related to the use of external data processors and external reports.
 These technologies enable "adding-in" extra functionality on top of the system without changing the source code of configuration.
 Basically, these are scripts with a graphical interface meant to be launched in certain applications.
-These technologies gave rise to an online store (similar to the App Store, in Russian), where independent programmers publish, and end users purchase the required add-ons for different applications.
+These technologies gave rise to an online store (similar to the App Store, in Russian), where independent programmers publish, and end-users purchase the required add-ons for different applications.

 The second approach appeared not so long ago.
 It is related to the use of extensions.
 The extension-based strategy suggests that there's no need to change the standard configuration.
-All modifications are included into a so-called extension, which is also a configuration in a way, but a custom configuration that exists separately from the supplier's configuration.
-Installation of supplier-provided updates is automated, as the standard configuration hasn’t been changed from the point of view of the support technology.
+All modifications are included in a so-called extension, which is also a configuration in a way, but a custom configuration that exists separately from the supplier's configuration.
+Installation of supplier-provided updates is automated, as the standard configuration hasn’t been changed from the point of view of the supporting technology.
 The final configuration (a combination of standard configuration and an extension) will enable the objects added or modified in the extension.

 What else is worth mentioning among 1C technologies?
 We provide a list of the most important technologies, and each of them is worth a separate article or even more:

 1cFresh cloud solution - an “out-of-the-box cloud”, a scale-out environment for working with 1C applications (and partner applications) in the SaaS model.
-The product contains all the functionality required for SaaS: user registration and management, quick publication of new applications, user data backups, etc. 1С uses 1cFresh to lease its products, and sells 1cFresh as an out-of-the-box solution enabling partners and customers to deploy their own clouds for 1C:Enterprise based applications.
+The product contains all the functionality required for SaaS: user registration and management, a quick publication of new applications, user data backups, etc. 1С uses 1cFresh to lease its products and sells 1cFresh as an out-of-the-box solution enabling partners and customers to deploy their own clouds for 1C:Enterprise based applications.

-1С Mobile Platform (mentioned above) allows programmers to create applications for mobile OS (iOS, Android, Windows) based on the same source code by using the same methodology and development environment (Designer) as for "standard" 1C applications.
+1С Mobile Platform (mentioned above) allows programmers to create applications for the mobile OS (iOS, Android, Windows) based on the same source code by using the same methodology and development environment (Designer) as for "standard" 1C applications.

 Powerful and flexible reporting system.
-Reporting is a very important component of any business system: many ERPs use third-party external report generators, because developing a good report generator is quite a complicated and highly specific task.
+Reporting is a very important component of any business system: many ERPs use third-party external report generators because developing a good report generator is quite a complicated and highly specific task.
 In 1С, reports are generated in the same environment (Designer) that is used for application development; the reporting technology is based on the data composition system, i. e. a mechanism for declarative report description.
-One of the important features of 1C reports is that an end user may customize the report created by the developer using the same report design capabilities.
+One of the important features of 1C reports is that an end-user may customize the report created by the developer using the same report design capabilities.

 Data exchange technology enables developers to create locally distributed information systems that exchange data in offline mode without constant connection.
 Data exchange is supported both between 1C:Enterprise applications and between 1C:Enterprise applications and third-party systems.